Abortion in Pennsylvania: Statistics

 In the period between 1972 and 1974, the state had an illegal abortion mortality rate per million women aged 15–44 of between 0.1 and 0.9.
 In 1990, 1,480,000 women in the state faced the risk of an unintended pregnancy.
 In 2010, the state had seven publicly funded abortions, of which none were federally funded and all were state funded.
 In 2014, 51% of adults said in a poll by the Pew Research Center that abortion should be legal and 44% said it should be illegal in all or most cases.
 In 2017, the state had an infant mortality rate of 6.1 deaths per 1,000 live births.

 Abortion rights views and activities

 Protests

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.
 One #StoptheBans took place in Philadelphia outside the state legislature building on May 21, 2019.

+Following the overturn of Roe v.
+Wade on June 24, 2022, abortion rights protests were held in Erie, Lancaster, Philadelphia, and Pittsburgh.

+On November 7 and 8, 2024, anti-Trump rallies were held in Philadelphia and Pittsburgh.

 Anti-abortion views and activities

 The Democrats for Life of America are a group of anti-abortion Democrats on the political left who advocate for an anti-abortion plank in the Democratic Party's platform and for anti-abortion Democratic candidates.
-Former vice-presidential candidate Sargent Shriver, Robert Casey, a former two-term governor of Pennsylvania, and former Rep. Bart Stupak (D-Mich), a former leader of the bipartisan anti-abortion caucus in the United States House of Representatives, have been among the anti-abortion Democrats.
+Bob Casey Sr., a former two-term governor of Pennsylvania, was a major anti-abortion Democrat.